Pala Assembly constituency

 Pala State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kottayam Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Mani C. Kappan of Nationalist Congress Kerala.
+As of the 2026 Assembly elections, the current MLA is Mani C. Kappan of Kerala Democratic Party.

 Local self-governed segments

 Pala Assembly constituency is composed of the following local self-governed segments: